Have you sorted out passports for your kids? Do you know the rules about baby passport photos and those needed for older children?

 Nor I have got passports for the children.

-Given that the Husband is the only frequent flyer in the family, this hasn’t proved a problem so far, but now that travelling with children seems a marginally less stressful proposition, a jaunt to France or somewhere European and family friendly beckons.
+Given that the Husband is the only frequent flyer in the family, this hasn’t proved a problem so far, but now that travelling with children seems a marginally less stressful proposition, a jaunt to France, Spain or somewhere European and family friendly beckons.

 This is, of course, traditionally the time of year when ‘passport panic’ sets in.